 The UV-Blocker UV Protection Golf Umbrella features specially treated Solarteck fabric and is approved by the Melanoma International Foundation.
-Like a sunscreen halo, this umbrella features 55+ Ultraviolet Protection Factor (UPF), the highest UV protection of any umbrella on the market, reflecting 99 percent of the sun’s UVA, UVB, and UVC rays and keeping users 10 to 15 degrees cooler.
+Like a sunscreen halo, this umbrella features 55+ Ultraviolet Protection Factor (UPF), reflecting 99 percent of the sun’s UVA, UVB, and UVC rays and keeping users 10 to 15 degrees cooler.

 Not only did it shield me from a sunburn, but it created my very own shady spot that felt up to 15 degrees cooler than under direct sunlight.

 UV-Blocker’s patented Vented Mesh System enhances its cooling ability by letting wind pass through the canopy’s upper and lower layers.
 This allows for greater ventilation and stability in the wind—essential for athletic activities.
 Don’t worry: The layers are rain-proof, so you won’t get dripped on in a rainstorm.

 The brand doesn’t discuss windproofing as much, except to say that the umbrella is designed to hold up and prevent inversion.
 I found this umbrella to hold up quite well in the wind.
 It did particularly well when a sudden storm descended on my son’s baseball game.
 It had been a hot, still day and I was using this umbrella to keep the sun off me.
 When the rain and wind started, I was able to keep my umbrella up, while my neighbor in the stands had to close hers because it was blowing too much in the wind.